lindahu123/data-science-S2023/challenges/c03-stang-assignment.md

 **Observations**:

 From looking at the graph it looks like there’s a relatively wide range of E measurements for the same thickness.
-This uncertainty range makes it difficult to decisively say whether there is a correlation or not.
+Due to the large uncertainty range, the correlation between these parameters seems to be negative but weak.

 ### **q4** Consider the following statement: